John Millikin: Battle of Remagen

-Major General John W. Leonard, commanding the 9th Armored Division, later recalled that on March 6, 1945, Major General Millikin, referring to the Ludendorff Bridge, told him over the phone, "You see that black line on the map.
+Major General John W. Leonard, commanding the veteran 9th Armored Division, later recalled that on March 6, 1945, Major General Millikin, referring to the Ludendorff Bridge, told him over the phone, "You see that black line on the map.
 If you can seize that your name will go down in history."
 In the last week of February, Colonel Charles G. Patterson, the anti-aircraft artillery officer for III Corps, led a meeting for brigade and group commanders during which they discussed what they would do if they were lucky enough to capture a bridge intact.

-On March 2, 1945, Major General Millikin assigned the 14th Tank Battalion commanded by Lieutenant Colonel Leonard E. Engeman to the north flank and attached it to the 1st Division.
+On March 2, 1945, Major General Millikin assigned the 14th Tank Battalion commanded by Lieutenant Colonel Leonard E. Engeman to the north flank and attached it to the 1st Infantry Division.
 The 9th Armored's Combat Command B attacked towards the Erft river, and Combat Command A advanced towards the Ahr river.
 They were to then move south to capture Remagen and Sinzeg before linking up with the flanks of Lieutenant General Patton's Third Army.

 Seeing the bridge intact, Brigadier General William M. Hoge, Commander of Combat Group A, waited for a platoon of the 9th Infantry Division to reach the far bank, hoping the bridge would stand, and then called Major General Leonard to inform him the bridge had been captured.

-Major General Millikin ordered that the 47th Infantry Regiment be motorized and dispatched to Remagen as soon as possible.
+Millikin ordered that the 47th Infantry Regiment, part of the 9th Infantry Division, be motorized and dispatched to Remagen as soon as possible.
 Millikin relayed the news to Bradley's 12th Army Group headquarters at 8:15 pm.
 Millikin attached the 7th Armored Division to III Corps so they could relieve the 9th Infantry Division, who were already crossing the Rhine.
 He also ordered the 2nd Infantry Division to relieve the 78th Infantry Division so it too could cross the Rhine and defend the bridgehead.